Food deserts in the United States: History

 The loss of enforcement of the Robinson-Patman Act in the 1980s was the primary cause of food deserts in the United States.
 This meant that grocery suppliers gave better prices to large supermarket chains, leaving smaller supermarkets unable to compete.
 According to Mitchell, "Food deserts were not, by the way, a consequence of suburbanization and white flight".

 Subsequent policies and studies in the 1990s framed food deserts as an issue of what Americans were eating.
 Further studies in the 2000s and 2010s have served to correct the framing as an issue of where Americans lived.
 Such corrections in addressing food deserts served to give those most impacted a greater voice on the matter, especially Black residents in lower-income communities.
 Studies have further shown that attention to these neighborhoods were historically attributed to health and food rather than food markets leaving these neighborhoods in itself.

 The rise of large supermarket chains in affluent suburban areas surrounding inner cities led to the decline of smaller, independently owned grocery stores within urban areas.
 This resulted in regions where affordable food options are primarily accessible to individuals with the means to pay for public transportation or their own personal vehicles.

 Another explanation for the emergence of food deserts in the United States is the increased economic segregation between 1970 and 1988 that accompanied the migration of wealthy households to suburban areas from inner-city neighborhoods.
 This resulted in the median household income in inner-city areas declining, which prompted the closure of many supermarkets in large cities.

+Early research on food deserts in the United States emerged in the late 1900s to the early 2000s.
+During this time, researchers began looking into how neighborhood food environments shaped health outcomes.
+Initial studies often framed food deserts only as spatial problems, only focusing on the decline of supermarkets in low-income neighborhoods and the distance barriers residents faced.
+Over time, researchers questioned this framing, emphasizing the fact that disparities in food access are affected by economic inequality.
+This shift contributed to more expanded approaches to understanding food deserts in U.S. research.